Notice you must give your employer

 Normally your employment contract will set out a longer notice period.
 If it does, you should give this length of notice to your employer.

-If your employment contract does not set out a notice period you should give a reasonable period of notice to your employer.
-This is included in your employment contract as what is known as an 'implied term'.
+If your employment contract doesn't set out a notice period you should give a reasonable period of notice to your employer.
+This is an 'implied contract' as there is no written or verbal agreement, but is automatically provided by law.
 What is 'reasonable' will depend on your seniority and how long you have worked there.

 If you are an 'employee', there are statutory notice periods that are also treated as a part of the contract.